How a hug turned my biggest mistake into something I am proud of

 No, I’m no advising you to do the same.
 I’m advising you, to look at the failures in your life and see what you can learn from it.

 What do you gain from hiding them?
 Most people gain a life of fear.
 Fear for being embarrassed.
 I had just burned down a house and everyone around me, knew about it.
 I had no place to hide. not literally, not emotionally.
 Yes there were (Tons of) people that made fun of me.

 I even had a friend who yelled at me.
 He yelled because, yeah because of what?
 It wasn’t clear to me at the time, now I would say, he yelled because of his own fear.
 Today, I’m ok with it, very OK with it.
 It told me he was not a real friend.

-The kids (Jana ) & colleagues I worked with (Koen VH, Kris V, Christophe V) at the playground, and my girlfriend at the time on the other hand turned out to be gold.
+The kids (Jana ) & colleagues I worked with (Koen VH, Kris V, Christophe V) at the playground, and my girlfriend (Katleen VN) at the time on the other hand turned out to be gold.
 They gave me the time, space to find myself and come clear with what happened.
 Also the reach out from other friends (Wienke P, Krista O, An U) were crucial in seeing myself as not a failure.
 The same can be said to the new friends (Yel R, Bruno D, Steven O, Sylvie B) I made the next school year.

 Now 28 years later, I have learned to embrace failures, ask feedback and learn from it.
 Because the failures of my past, is my experience needed for my future.

 That is my story.
 I'm sharing this, because I'm convinced to effectively help you find your story, I need to be open about mine.
 I hope you don't feel overwhelmed by it.
 Everyone's story is different.
 Most stories are not this dramatic.
 And not everyone is ready for this kind of transparency.
 That's fine too.